 As the organization's young spokesperson, at only 16, Erica represented youth by providing testimony at the California State Lands Commission and at the California State Coastal Commission main hearings, where she gave stirring speeches opposing the project.
 After a long fight, the community accomplished the impossible: they defeated a multi-billion dollar mining corporation through the political process concluding with the California State Governor’s veto and a bill in the California State Legislature.

 Erica’s long struggle at a young age gave her the voice that she never thought she could have, and allowed her to dream of greater things.
 She became widely recognized for her efforts and an in-demand speaker.
-She attended Stanford University where she earned two Bachelor's degrees (one in Urban Studies and the other one in Iberian and Latin American Cultures) and a Master's Degree in Policy, Organization and Leadership Studies from the Stanford Graduate School of Education.
+She attended Stanford University where she graduated with honors, earning two Bachelor's degrees (one in Urban Studies and the other one in Iberian and Latin American Cultures) and a Master's Degree in Policy, Organization and Leadership Studies from the Stanford Graduate School of Education.
 She has extensively researched the importance of a child's first language in acquiring a second language, revealing how the educational system is not designed to support children with English as a second language.
 Her Master's program focused on understanding the educational journey of English language learners (K-12) in navigating the California educational system and the challenges they confront such as how standardized testing (SATs, ACTs, LSATs, etc.), do not reflect the intelligence of these students.
 This was her own journey, but only a small percentage of these students overcome the limitations to their achievement.
 She continues to fight for educational equity for all students facing these challenges.

 She is the recipient of the Brower Youth Award, Winner of the Jane Goodall “Global Leadership Award,” the “Gates Millennium Scholarship,” Glamour 2011 Top 10 College Women Award, and was a 2013-2014 Stanford John Gardner Fellow.
 Erica is currently an investigator for the Agricultural Labor Relations Board, a California State agency, where she investigates unfair labor practices in agriculture.